Stuyvesant High School: Demographics and SHSAT controversy

 For most of the 20th century, the student body at Stuyvesant High was not only all-male (1904–1969), but also heavily Jewish.
 A significant influx of Asian students began in the 1970s; by 2019, 74% of the Stuyvesant students in attendance were Asian-American.
-In the 2013 academic year, the student body was 72.43% Asian, 21.44% Caucasian, 1.03% African American, 2.34% Hispanic, and 3% unknown/other.
-The paucity of Black and Hispanic students at Stuyvesant High has often been an issue for some city administrators.
-In 1971, then 103rd New York City Mayor John V. Lindsay (1921–2000, served 1966–1973), argued that the test was culturally biased against black and Hispanic students and sought to implement an affirmative action program.
-However, protests by parents forced the plan to be scrapped and led to the passage of the Hecht-Calandra Act, in the New York State Legislature which preserved admissions by examination only.
-A small number of students judged to be economically disadvantaged and who came within a few points of the cut-off score were given an extra chance to pass the test.
+In the 2024 academic year, the student body was 71% Asian, 16% Caucasian, 2% African American, 4% Hispanic, <1% Native American, <1% Pacific Islander and 6% other.
+The paucity of Black and Hispanic students at Stuyvesant High has often been an issue for city administrators.
+In 1971, Mayor Lindsay argued that the test was culturally biased against black and Hispanic students and sought to implement an affirmative action program.
+Protests by parents forced the plan to be scrapped and led to the passage of the Hecht-Calandra Act, which preserved admissions by examination only.
+A few students judged to be economically disadvantaged who came within a few points of the cutoff score were given an extra chance to take the test.

-Community activist group ACORN International published two reports in 1996, titled Secret Apartheid and Secret Apartheid II.
-In these reports, ACORN called the SHSAT "permanently suspect" and described it as a "product of an institutional racism," saying that black and Hispanic students did not have access to proper test preparation materials.
-Along with then New York Schools Chancellor Rudy Crew (born 1950, N.Y.C. public schools chancellor, 1995–1999), they began an initiative for more diversity in the city's gifted and specialized schools, in particular demanding the SHSAT be suspended altogether until the city's Board of Education was able to show all children have had access to appropriate materials to prepare themselves.
-Students published several editorials in response to ACORN's claims, stating the admissions system at the school was based on student merit, not race.
+In 1996, community activist group ACORN International published two reports, Secret Apartheid and Secret Apartheid II.
+The reports call the SHSAT "permanently suspect" and a "product of an institutional racism", saying that black and Hispanic students did not have access to proper test preparation materials.
+Along with then New York Schools Chancellor Rudy Crew, ACORN began an initiative for more diversity in the city's gifted and specialized schools and demanded that the SHSAT be suspended altogether until the Board of Education could show all children had access to appropriate materials to prepare for it.
+Students published several editorials in response to ACORN's claims saying the school's admissions system was based on merit, not race.